-Knowledge of U.S. history and government: You must pass a civics exam before you can be given citizenship.
+You must pass a civics exam before you can acquire citizenship.
 You will be asked to answer six out of 10 questions correctly.
 These 10 questions will be picked from a list of 100 by the USCIS officer who gives you the test.
 The USCIS publishes study guides with all 100 questions that you can use to prepare.

-Attachment to the U.S.: You must make an Oath of Allegiance where you promise to be loyal to the U.S. and the U.S. Constitution.
-You will make this oath at a citizenship ceremony after your application has been approved.
-Then you will receive a Certificate of Naturalization and officially become a U.S. citizen.
+You must make an Oath of Allegiance where you promise to be loyal to the U.S. and the U.S. Constitution.
+You will pledge this oath at a citizenship ceremony after your application has been approved.
+Then, you will receive a Certificate of Naturalization and officially become a U.S. citizen.

 Applying for U.S. Citizenship